ozairs/apiconnect-install/README.md

     .
     ```

 2. Switch the Kubernetes context to the Blue stack (ie `export KUBECONFIG=path_to_kubeconfig`).
 Perform the upgrade of each component.
 You can use the `install-apic.sh` script to install each subsystem again.
+Keep the suggested order as outlined [here](https://www.ibm.com/support/knowledgecenter/en/SSMNED_2018/com.ibm.apic.install.doc/tapic_install_upgrade_Kubernetes.html)

 3. Make sure each subsystem completed successfully.

 ## 1.12.
 Perform Testing against upgraded Blue API Connect instance

 Perform dark launch using the Blue stack to validate that the upgraded version is working with the same APIs published prior to the upgrade.
 You will need to access the Blue stack from a machine where you can resolve its IP addresses.

 You will need a load balancer (ie HAProxy) that is capable of routing between the ingress for the Blue and Green stack if you want a percentage of traffic to route between the different stacks.
 These instructions are outside the scope of these tutorial.

-Once you are satisifed with the functionality of the APIs, you can decommission the Active stack and cut over to the Passive stack, which now becomes the Active stack for your environment.
+Once you are satisfied with the functionality of the APIs, you can decommission the Active stack and cut over to the Passive stack, which now becomes the Active stack for your environment.

 ## 1.13.
 Summary

 In this tutorial, you installed two independent stacks, an active stack (ie Green) and a passive stack (ie Blue).
 The API Connect environment was migrated (ie backup/restore) from the Green to the Blue stack and tested independently.
 After migration, the Blue stack was upgraded and testing was performed to validate the existing APIs are working.
-Finally, an load balancer such as HAProxy was used to support load distribution between the Green and Blue stacks.
+Finally, a load balancer such as HAProxy was used to support load distribution between the Green and Blue stacks.